St Peter's Church, Formby

 Previous Visits

-In 2018 and 2019, two groups of over 20 people went to visit and share the life of the people of Kalule.
+In 2018 and 2019, groups of over 20 people went to visit and share the life of the people of Kalule.
 Classrooms were painted, playground equipment was installed, teachers in the group shared their skills and expertise with the local teachers, crafts were introduced as well as help with self-supporting projects.
 Our aim is not just to help in practical ways but to help people help themselves.

 Uganda Project - School Children